 - Take off heat.
 Add the arrow-root powder, a little at a time whilst stirring so it doesn’t clump up.
 Stir or whisk well.

 - Pour into small cups or ramekins.
 Let cups cool outside fridge for about 10 minutes and then chill in fridge until fully set, at least two hours.
-Serve as is or top with fresh fruit or a blob of whipped coconut cream or dairy cream if you are not vegan.
-Keep cups in fridge.
+Serve as is or top with fresh fruit or a dollop of whipped coconut cream or dairy cream if you are not vegan.
+Store cups in fridge.

-If you want to serve with coconut cream, this cream is very easy to make.
-For best results, put a small mixing bowl, beaters and coconut cream in the fridge to chill for 30 minutes.
+If you want to serve with coconut cream, this is very easy to make.
+For best results, put a small mixing bowl, beaters and coconut cream in the fridge to chill for at least 30 minutes.
 When chilled, beat together the following until soft peaks form:

 - 1 tsp lemon juice (option)

-Keep leftover coconut or dairy cream stored in covered container in fridge and scoop out on pudding cups just before serving them.
+Keep leftover coconut or dairy cream stored in covered container in fridge and add a dollop on each cup just before serving.